garykac/plotto/README.md

 This project's goal is to take the raw **Plotto** text and convert it into a format that can be easily parsed and hyperlinked.

-Electronic copies of this book (in a variety of formats) can be found at archive.org: https://archive.org/details/plottonewmethodo00cook
+Electronic copies of this book (in a variety of formats) can be found in the Internet Archive: https://archive.org/details/plottonewmethodo00cook

 ## Getting Started